synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Begin several tasks at different times and see them all plotting live data.
 - [ ] Enable and disable data saving at will.
+- [ ] verify there is no lag between sensor input and data written to sever.

 ##### Special Purpose Channels